dannisliang/vongott-unity/_posts/2014-03-26-editor-sneak-peek.md

 - Prefab browser
 - Object transformation

-I will put together a more thorough feature walthgouh with narration later, and we'll cover the gameplay parts too, as soon as I've polished the La Guardia map up a bit.
+We will put together a more thorough feature walkthrough with narration later, and we'll cover the gameplay parts too, as soon as the La Guardia map has been polished a bit.